temporalio/sdk-dotnet/README.md

 ### Workflow Definitions

 The current SDK does not yet support workflows written in .NET, but workflows from other languages can still be defined in .NET to be properly typed.
-Here is an example

 ### Client